xavibenjamin/brightlycolored.org/_posts/2013-10-08-apple-ipad-event-on-october-22.md

 ---
+title: Apple iPad Event on October 22
+date: 2013-10-08 19:20:18 -05:00
+tags:
+- apple
+- iPad
+- apple event
 layout: post
-title: 'Apple iPad Event on October 22'
 custom_type: link
 link_url: http://allthingsd.com/20131008/apple-will-hold-fall-ipad-event-on-october-22
 excerpt: People familiar with Apple’s plans tell *AllThingsD* that the company will hold its next invitation-only event on Tuesday, October 22.
 The focal point of the gathering will be the latest updates to the company’s iPad line, but the new Mac Pro and OS X Mavericks will likely get some stage time as well, I’m told.
-tags: [apple, iPad, apple event]
-date: '2013-10-08 19:20:18'
 ---

 John Paczkowski reporting for *AllThingsD*:

 >People familiar with Apple’s plans tell *AllThingsD* that the company will hold its next invitation-only event on Tuesday, October 22.
 The focal point of the gathering will be the latest updates to the company’s iPad line, but the new Mac Pro and OS X Mavericks will likely get some stage time as well, I’m told.